DrakeData/MSDS436-FINAL/README.md

 - Trip end station
 - Rider type (Member, Single Ride, and Day Pass)

-For our usecase, we have limited the data set to only the month of September 2022 and rides that only have a start and end station.
+For our use case, we have limited the data set to only the month of September 2022 and rides that only have a start and end station.
 We have also taken a random sample of 5,000 rides per day.

 ### Open Source Routing Machine (OSRM) API

 ![osrm_logo](images/osrm_logo.png)

 To get estimated trip time, we used the [OSRM API](http://project-osrm.org/docs/v5.10.0/api/#general-options).
 This API combines sophisticated routing algorithms with the open and free road network data of the OpenStreetMap (OSM) project.
-To calulate the shortest path for a bike ride, we pass the start and end station's latitude and longitude to return the estimated duration (in seconds) and distance (in meters).
+To calculate the shortest path for a bike ride, we pass the start and end station's latitude and longitude to return the estimated duration (in seconds) and distance (in meters).

 ### OpenWeather API